 At St. Andrew’s, we have a deliberate focus on growing these playing-to-learn skills in age appropriate ways — the right environment, the right skills, the right challenges, the right structure.
 We need never stop playing to learn and by doing so we become innovators.
 Across the years, design thinking and experiences help create learning that fascinates and fulfills.
-St. Andrew’s offers a Preschool through 12th grade perspective on this topic.
+St. Andrew’s offers an age 2 through grade 12 perspective on this topic.

 We make room for wonder.